Yinkusadel/13-fcc-piano/README.md

 ![screenshot](./app_screenshot.png)

-### This PR adds a piano webpage using CSS,responsive Design, media queries and pseudo selectors.
+### In this project, you'll use CSS and Responsive Design to code a piano.
+You'll also learn about or get to use more of media queries and pseudo selectors

 ## Built With